 Monthly Archives: July 2017

-Chapter Two: The group huddled, but before anyone could cast their vote an Arco sign appeared in the distance.
+This long night in Santa Barbara: The group huddled, but before anyone could cast their vote an Arco sign appeared in the distance.
 A purple square fronted the neighboring store, one with orange letters that spelled out Rainbow Donuts.
 They had arrived, but were going the wrong way and already passed the first available left turn lane.
 It was quiet that night, but there was enough traffic on the road to prevent a quick U-turn: a Subaru passed by, then a Kia and a pair of black-and-white cruisers with their lights on and sirens off.

 Gwen pursed her lips.
 “That’s weird.”

 A moment passed before the Nissan circled around to make its way toward Seaside Estates and those warm beds within.
 When the car’s headlights found its gates they shone on a pair of modest, turquoise pillars and a sliding gold-flecked gate; the push-button box mounted on the median was their way in.
 Mark pressed the big, square button under its speaker.
 The reply was unexpectedly blunt.

 “Hi, yeah, I have a reservation for Edith Tilton,” Mark replied.
 “We’re friends of hers…she’s not here, but she called ahead, talked to Adam about this.”

 The box squawked, “Just a minute,” then went silent.
 Continue reading